 Throughout the year the children take part in interschool and cross city competitions.
 Highlights in the sporting calendar at Little Mead include Fun and Fitness week, the Sport Relief Dodgeball competition and Sports Day.
 We also have a house system to encourage healthy competition among the pupils and staff!
 The four house teams will compete throughout the year for the house trophy.

-Mr Thomas is the academy’s Sports Coach and can be found in school on Wednesday, Thursday and Friday.
-During this time he supports teachers in the teaching of PE and children in lessons.
+Mr Knight is the school’s Sports Coach and can be found in school all week.
+He supports teachers in the teaching of PE and children in lessons.
 He co-ordinates sports teams with training and Level 3 competitions, as well as leading extra-curricular activities before, during and after school.

 St Bede’s Catholic College Sports coaches come into school every Monday afternoon.
 They lead the Year 6 curriculum and an extracurricular club which is free.

 All children benefit from one term of swimming lessons at Henbury Leisure Center.
 The lessons are led by qualified swimming instructors and is paid for using the sports premium funding.
 This allows every child the opportunity to learn to swim and meet the National Curriculum requirement at primary school level to swim competently, confidently and proficiently over a distance of at least 25 metres.

 We offer a range of after school clubs including football, multi-skills, netball, gymnastics and basketball.
 Please check the newsletters to see which clubs are running each term.

 The government is providing additional funding of £150 million per annum for 2013/14, 2014/15 and 2015/2016 to improve the provision of physical education and sport in primary schools.
 This funding is part of the Olympic legacy and is being provided jointly by the Departments for Education, Health and Culture.
 The funding is ring-fenced and can only be spent on sport provision.
 Schools are required to publish information about the impact of the spending.